- Can I get food stamps?

 You can get food stamps if your income is low, no matter what kind of income you have.
 Income includes wages, welfare, SSI, social security, child support, unemployment compensation, rental income, etc. Many people who have jobs can still get food stamps if their wages are low or if they support large families.

 A group of people who live together can get food stamps as long as they buy food and make their meals together, even if they are not related.
 A person living alone can also get food stamps.

 Homeless people can get food stamps, as well as battered women and children who live in shelters, even if the shelter provides meals.

 A person who rents a room, but buys and prepares food separately, can be eligible for food stamps regardless of the income of the other people in the house.

 - Can immigrants and refugees get food stamps?

 - New laws have made most legal immigrants eligible for food stamps.
 The general rule now is that almost all legal immigrants are eligible for food stamps once they have been in the U.S. for five years.
-To be eligible, an immigrant must be "qualified" in order to get food stamps.
-This means they must be one of the following type of immigrants:
+To be eligible, an immigrant must qualify to get food stamps.
+This means they must be one of these types of immigrants:

 - "Green card" holders (lawful permanent residents);

 - Refugees, asylum seekers, Cuban/Haitian entrants, or Amerasian immigrants;